 - workbag hanging from the desk for a quick morning getaway

-- peace lily houseplant hanging out in the corner to cheer me up
+- peace lily houseplant in the corner to cheer me up

 Your workspace may look differently, based on your needs and goals.

 With so many workers spending most of their time indoors today, new issues like eyestrain, blurred vision, headaches, and sedentary weight gain plague the average person.
 Add natural light rather than harsh fluorescent bulbs when you can to help reduce these unwanted effects.